Tu-22M BACKFIRE Variants

 - Backfire B - TU-22M2Ye -- Some aircraft were outfitted with new NK-25 engines and an sophisticated new flight-control system.
 They were designated as TU-22M2Ye, but did not achieve improved flight characteristics.

-- Backfire - Tu-22M5 -- A modernization program for the theater-level Tu-22M3 Backfire-C bomber started in 1992, designated Tu-22M5.
+- Backfire - Tu-22M5 -- One aircraft was built.
+A modernization program for the theater-level Tu-22M3 Backfire-C bomber started in 1992, designated Tu-22M5.
 The upgraded aircraft are fitted with a new radar incorporating terrain avoidance capability.
 The upgraded Backfire carries four Kh101 subsonic cruise missiles, but its basic armament remains heavy supersonic ASMs, typically one or a maximum of three Kh-22 missiles (AS-4 Kitchen).

-- Backfire - TU-22ME -- Improvement of flight and fighting characteristics continued, and in 1990 the TU-22ME was developed.
+- TU-22ME -- Export modification.
+Improvement of flight and fighting characteristics continued, and in 1990 the TU-22ME was developed.

 - SPS Tu-344 -- modernization in the administrative as part of the conversion;

 - GPVRD "Rainbow-D2" -- modification of the Tu-22M3 into the aerospace system for putting small satellites weighing up to 300 kg into orbit + flying laboratory for the aerospace station;